matt-blodgett/qtrpi/README.md

 If building QtBase fails try the following steps:
 1. Install any missing dependencies on the device
+2. Make sure `rpi-update` has been run on the device
-2. Tweak the `./configure` variables used
+3. Tweak the `./configure` variables used
-3. Retry the build with `./qtrpi.sh build --rebuild`
+4. Retry the build with `./qtrpi.sh build --rebuild`

 ## Configuring QtCreator:
 ##### Source Reference: [wiki.qt.io/RasperryPi2EGLFS](https://wiki.qt.io/RaspberryPi2EGLFS)